-Fronted by Bono’s eldest, Elijah Hewson, Inhaler have been headlining their first UK tour and its second leg brought them to the dingy loft of Notts' own Rough Trade.
-A venue which, following on from a supporting slot for Noel Gallagher and an impressive set at Holland’s Appelpop festival, seemed surprisingly modest.
+Fronted by Bono’s eldest, Elijah Hewson, Inhaler have been headlining their first UK tour and its second leg brought them to the dingy loft of Nottingham’s own Rough Trade.
+A venue which, following emphatic supporting slots for Noel Gallagher and an impressive set at Holland’s Appelpop festival, seemed surprisingly modest.

-Despite the youngsters’ impressive skyward trajectory over the past year, the Rough Trade stage managed to take an intimate gig to a new level, with the young frontman heading up the set from the floor in front of the stage due to lack of space.
-The band, however, seemed cheery and unphased, and what began as a logistical nightmare ended up making for a visceral performance as the barriers between audience and artist were broken down.
-As the set began that small stage quickly became a metaphor for a band bursting out of the venue, as well as onto the nation’s music scene.
+Despite the youngsters impressive skyward trajectory over the past year, the Rough Trade stage managed to take an intimate gig to a new level, with the young mic-wielder heading up the set from the floor in front of the stage due to lack of space.
+The band, however, seemed cheery and un-phased, and what began as a logistical nightmare ended up making for a visceral performance as the barriers between audience and artist were broken down.
+As the set began that small stage quickly became a metaphor for a band bursting out of the venue, as well as onto the nation’s momentous music scene.

 A confusing amalgamation of teenage girls and middle-aged dads made up the crowd, with the latter being, I suspect, U2 fans with an indulging curiosity for Inhaler.
 This, combined with the cramped venue, made for a subdued crowd, but the band made up for this lack of energy right from the very opening chords of It Won’t Always Be Like This.
 With refined guitar work and rousing lyrics that appealed to the young and hopeless lover inside all of us, the April release was a slick and confident opener.
-Hewson’s sauntering tones of ‘girl you know this isn’t love’ quickly established the tone for a set underpinned by themes of angst, identity, love and ephemerality, and the roaring electrics laid the foundations for a show bursting with youthful energy.
+Hewson’s sauntering lilts of “girl you know this isn’t love” quickly established the tone for a set underpinned by themes of angst, identity, love and ephemerality, and the roaring electrics laid the foundations for a show bursting with youthful zeal.

 The opener’s hazy synths had merely subdued before the band lurched into one of their heavier offerings: the early highlight, I Have to Move On.
 A jumble sale of genres and sounds, the track combined moody guitar licks and Depeche Mode-esque synths with dazzling success.
-The song was comprised of a series of complex sections that came to a head in the emphatic closing minute, where Hewson’s chaotic trills of ‘caught in a landslide’ were lost amongst the squealing guitar licks and intense stage presence of bassist Josh Jenkinson, who claimed the song for his own.
+The song was comprised of a series of complex sections that came to a head in the emphatic closing minute, where Hewson’s tempestuous trills of “caught in a landslide” were lost amongst the squealing guitar licks and intense stage presence of bassist Josh Jenkinson, who emphatically claimed the song as his own.

 The set’s midpoint was marked by crowd favourite Ice Cream Sundae - a sickly sweet, Blossoms-esque anthem with chords that burst out of Rough Trade’s confined walls and onto Broad Street below.
 Guitar pop daubed with a haze of synths; it was here the band looked most comfortable.
-The lyric ‘I’m in the pursuit of happiness’ set the song’s ethereal tone, and shimmering guitars paired with swooning vocals saw this maintained expertly throughout.
-With it’s euphoric 80’s soundtrack essence, Ice Cream Sundae is a song made to be consumed with warm tinnies in the park, but it still went down a treat on a chilly Nottingham evening.
-When the final soaring chorus lapsed into silence, the sweet flavour of indie melancholia was left lingering in the air, the crowd drooling for another taste.
+The lyric “I’m in the pursuit of happiness” set the song’s effervescent tone, and shimmering guitars paired with swooning vocals saw this maintained expertly throughout.
+With its euphoric 80’s soundtrack essence, Ice Cream Sundae is a song made to be consumed alongside warm tinnies in the park, but it still went down a treat on a chilly Nottingham evening.
+When the final soaring chorus lapsed into silence, the sweet taste of indie melancholia was left lingering in the air, and the crowd drooling for another taste.
 The verdict?
 Desperately infectious and belonging on all of our playlists this autumn.